dbeck/dbeck.github.io/_posts/2015-10-11-Over-Two-Times-Speedup-By-Better-Elixir-Code.markdown

 This experiment improved both the OS call issues and the Elixir code improved quite a bit.
 The result is roughly **250k messages per second**.

+**Update**: you may be also interested in the last post in this series:

+ - [over 2M messages per second](/Passing-Millions-Of-Small-TCP-Messages-in-Elixir/) achieved by removing the usage of the Task module

 ### The results

 ```